 Beach towels?
 Check!
 Flip flops?
 Check!

-But when planning to bring a young infant to the seashore, your checklist becomes a lot more complex to be sure you and your baby – as well as your older children – have a fun and safe visit to the beach, says Dr. John O’Reilly of Baystate Children’s Hospital.
+But when planning to bring a young infant to the seashore, your checklist becomes a lot more complex to be sure you and your baby – as well as your older children – have a fun and safe visit to the beach, said Dr. John O’Reilly of Baystate Children’s Hospital.

 The heat can pose a variety of challenges for anyone on the beach, especially for infants.
 The biggest risk for infants?
 Sunburn, overheating and dehydration, says Dr. O’Reilly.